andmount/feedcon/README.md

-# Feedcon is a handy way to convert feeds of RSS and VK.com
+# Feedcon is a handy way to convert feeds of RSS and VK
 *Documentation coming soon...*